-- select suitable accounting policies in accordance with IAS 8 "Accounting policies, Changes in Accounting Estimates and Errors" and then apply them consistently; - · make judgements and accounting estimates that are reasonable and prudent; - present information, including accounting policies, in a manner that provides relevant, reliable, comparable and understandable information; - provide additional disclosures when compliance with the specific requirements in IFRS is insufficient to enable users to understand the impact of particular transactions, other events and conditions on the Bank's financial position and financial performance; - state whether international Accounting Standards in conformity with the requirements of the Companies Act 2006, have been followed, subject to any material departures disclosed and explained in the financial statements; and - prepare the financial statements on the going concern basis unless it is appropriate to presume that the Bank will not continue in business.
+- present fairly the financial position, financial performance and cash flows of the Bank; - select suitable accounting policies in accordance with IAS 8 "Accounting policies, Changes in Accounting Estimates and Errors" and then apply them consistently; - make judgements and accounting estimates that are reasonable and prudent; - present information, including accounting policies, in a manner that provides relevant, reliable, comparable and understandable information; - provide additional disclosures when compliance with the specific requirements in IAS is insufficient to enable users to understand the impact of particular transactions, other events and conditions on the Bank's financial position and financial performance; - state whether the financial statements have been prepared in accordance with U.K. adopted IAS, subject to any material departures disclosed and explained in the financial statements.